phpcr/phpcr_benchmark/README.md

 The purpose of this repository is to compare different PHPCR implementations.

 Run ``composer install`` and then copy the ``cli-config.php.dist`` to ``cli-config.php`` and adjust as needed.

+Finally run ``php index.php`` or ``php index.php benchmark``.

+It is possible to also configure the number of nodes to add per batch via ``--count`` and the number of repetitions via ``--sections``.

+For example: ``php index.php benchmark --count 4 --sections 7`` (note that no equal sign is supported)

-Finally run ``php index.php``.
-Once the command has been run once, it can optionally be run one more time with ``php index.php append`` to add one more "section" on top of the existing data to see how the performance is without having lots of previous inserts/gets before.
+Once the command has been run once, it can optionally be run one more time with ``php index.php benchmark --append`` to add one more "section" on top of the existing data to see how the performance is without having lots of previous inserts/gets before.
+This can of course be combined with the other parameters.

+Finally it is possible to run some standard jackalope commands via ``./vendor/bin/jackalope``.

 ## TODO